-As this was the first attempt at smallholder irrigated cultivation within the Kuraz Sugar Development Project, pressure on Development Agents was high to make it into a showcase for the success of the whole project.
-Once irrigated plots were made available in early 2013, Development Agents monitored people's fields closely, and held the Bodi accountable for any failure to bring the maize to maturity.
-This monitoring and nagging was resented by the Bodi, because crucial aspects of the farming - the size and location of plots, the type of seed, and the time of planting - were beyond their control.
+Bodi Views of Food Security and Well-Being under Villagization agents monitored the participants' fields closely and held the Bodi accountable for any failure to bring the maize to maturity.
+This monitoring and nagging was resented by the Bodi, because crucial aspects of the farming the size and location of plots, the type of seed, and the time of planting were beyond their control.
 Settlers perceived themselves as occupying a lowly position in a command hierarchy, which grated with Bodi ideals of autonomy.
 As one settler told us: